-In response to a need for contextual analyses to better understand performance differences on the innovation indicators used in the main measurement framework, a set of contextual indicators was introduced to the country profiles in the 2017 edition.
-For the EIS 2018 report, this list has been modified based on additional analyses and interactions with different stakeholders.
+In response to a need for contextual analyses to better understand performance differences on the innovation indicators used in the main measurement framework, a set of contextual indicators was introduced to the country profiles in the 2017 edition and revised in the 2018 edition.
+For the EIS 2019 report, the same list of indicators has been used as in the 2018 edition.